LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 ### Parameters with default values

-You can also provide a default value, that will be used if no value is found in the incoming request:
+You can also provide a default value that will be used if no value is found in the incoming request:

 ```
 # Pagination links, like /clients?page=3